chexauen/playtomic-test/README.md

 - Springdoc (for swagger documentation generation) version 2.6
 - Flyway (for database migration) latest version

+### Endpoints
+There are 2 endpoints in the system

+`GET /wallets/{walletId}` to retrieve a wallet by its id

+and `POST /wallets/{walletId}/topup` to top up a wallet.
+It expects a json body with cardNumber and amount

 ### Endpoint documentation
 The service includes the springdoc library that scans the solution to provide readable documentation of the different endpoints.
 This documentation can be visited in http://localhost:8090/swagger-ui/index.html when the solution is running